Pleasant Grove Methodist Episcopal Church South Cemetery

 In addition to its oil heritage, Rusk County is also known for its rich cultural heritage.
 The city of Henderson, the county seat, boasts a historic downtown district with many well-preserved buildings from the 19th and early 20th centuries.
 The county is also home to numerous historical sites, museums, and events that celebrate its history, including the Rusk County Historical Commission and the Depot Museum in Henderson.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Rusk County, Texas.
+This timeline provides a concise overview of the key events in the history of Rusk County, Texas.